Epinal American Cemetery Memorial Day Ceremony 2026

-U.S. Army Maj.
-Gen. Christopher R. Norrie, Deputy Commanding General, U.S. Army Europe and Africa, raises the U.S. flag at the 81st Memorial Day ceremony at the Epinal American Cemetery in Epinal, France, on May 24, 2026.
-The cemetery is the final resting place of 5,255 service members and was established by Seventh Army in October 1944 as one of two permanent American cemeteries in southern France.
-(U.S. Army photo by Sgt.
+U.S. Armed Forces members from across Europe joined French Armed Forces and local civilians at Epinal American Cemetery’s Memorial Day ceremony to honor fallen service members in Epinal, France, on May 24, 2026.
+Epinal American Cemetery is the final resting place of 5,255 service members and was established by the U.S. Seventh Army in October 1944 as one of two permanent American cemeteries in southern France.
+(U.S. Army video by Sgt.
 Collin Mackall)

 |Date Taken: